frederic-perez/AmE-dictionary/data/idioms.md

 __bummer__ :three: __3__ _adj_ Describing someone or something unpleasant. _Oh, it was a bummer party—you didn’t miss anything._
 __bump and grind__ __3__ _v_ To dance in a manner characterized by aggressive and overtly sexualized hip movements, either by a single dancer or between two dance partners. _It was a little disconcerting to see teenagers bumping and grinding at the prom._
 __bump heads with__ To clash with another person on a particular issue. _Monica and I are always bumping heads with each other about how to go about these reports because she wants to start writing, while I think we should research first._
+__bump in the road__ A problem that arises and interferes with forward progress (usually only temporarily).
 __bump someone or something up__
 __bunco__ :smiling_imp: (bunko) In the context of Ellroy’s work, “bunco” is often used to describe the activities of con artists, swindlers, and other criminals who use deceitful tactics to obtain money, property, or other valuables from their victims.
 __bundle of nerves__ (a bundle of nerves) Someone who is very nervous, anxious, or uneasy. _I was a bundle of nerves before the driving test started._